Boiler Buying Guide

 Due to their proven design and construction, there is little to separate boilers in this range from each other.
 Choosing a boiler that is correctly sized and one with which your installer is familiar is the best way to ensure efficiency and reliability from standard efficiency boilers.
 Hi-Efficiency Boiler

-Many manufacturers offer “High Efficiency” versions of their chimney-vented standard efficiency models.
-These are boilers that have had their firing characteristics slightly modified to achieve AFUE ratings of over 85%, often sacrificing output and increasing cost in the process.
+Mid-Range Efficiency Boilers: These are boilers that have had their firing characteristics slightly modified to achieve AFUE ratings of over 85%, often sacrificing output and increasing cost in the process.
 The purpose of these boilers is to qualify for incentives and rebates offered by certain utilities and localities.

 In addition to the increase in upfront cost, these 85% AFUE boilers often require the use of costly stainless steel venting materials.
 We suggest avoiding these special-purpose boilers unless there is a rebate available in your area to offset the increased cost.

-True high-efficiency boilers are those with an AFUE rating above 90%.
+High-Efficiency Boilers: True high-efficiency boilers are those with an AFUE rating above 90%.
 Boilers in this range typically use stainless steel or aluminum heat exchangers for the best balance of efficiency and longevity.

-Nearly all high-efficiency boilers are direct vented, although some are convertible to power vented operation.
+Nearly all high-efficiency boilers are direct-vented, although some are convertible to power-vented operation.
 Venting materials are less common than for standard boilers but are still less expensive than the stainless steel often required for 85% AFUE models.

 High-efficiency boilers have a higher upfront cost and more stringent installation requirements than standard options but can offer operating cost savings of up to 30% and a reduced impact on the environment.

-Condensing
+Condensing Boilers

 condensing boiler panel